isacmlee/song-recommender/README.md

 # Song Recommender (with Spotify Data)
 ![Spotify Banner](img/spotify-banner.jpeg)

+## Update (Oct.
+2023)
+<i> This version of the SpotifyFeatures.csv dataset is no longer available.
+Link to new dataset can be found [here](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks?select=tracks.csv).</i>

 ## Introduction
 In 2019, I have listened to 120,000+ minutes worth of music, which can be converted to 2,000 hours and 83.3 days.
 So I do consider myself a huge music enthusiast and enjoy exploring new music.